Sathyaish/Bookyard/README.md

  8. The jwtk/jjwt library is used for building and parsing Json Web Tokens (JWT's).

 # What is the workflow?
 In other words, what screen appears first and then what button do we click and then what other screen appears, and so on?
+The client application provides a login dialog box.
+The user logs in with the user name **Sathyaish** and password **FooBar**.

+> Since this application was written to illustrate the use of the Kotlin programming language only, its features have been kept to a bare minimum.
+There is no way to create a new user.

+Upon successful login, the login dialog disappears and a window displaying a list of books recommended for the user based on their likes appears.

 # How does it work?